-Though not preferred, witnesses may also provide written statements instead of interviews or choose to respond to written questions if deemed appropriate by the Investigator(s).
-If a witness submits a written statement but does not intend to be and is not present for cross-examination at a hearing, their written statement may not be considered as evidence.
+Though not preferred, witnesses may also provide written statements instead of interviews or choose torespond to written questions if deemed appropriate by the Investigator(s).
+If a witness submits a written statement but does not intend to be and is not present for cross-examination at a hearing, their written statement may still be considered as evidence.